montoyamoraga/shbobo-studies/notes/shlisp.md

 #### plank

+* Description: all the frets' bits.
+Only for SHTAR.
+* Arguments: TODO
+* Example: TODO

 2

-all the frets' bits

 #### bar